christian1980nrw/Spotmarket-Switcher/README.md

 - [Revolut](https://revolut.me/christqki2)
 - [PayPal](https://paypal.me/christian1980nrw)

 Additionally, if you're in Germany and interested in switching to a dynamic electricity tariff, you can support the project by signing up using this [Tibber (referral link)](https://invite.tibber.com/ojgfbx2e).
 Both you and the project will receive a 50 euro bonus for hardware.
 Please note that a smart meter or a Pulse-IR is required for an hourly tariff (https://tibber.com/de/store/produkt/pulse-ir) .

-If you need a natural gas tariff or prefer a classic electricity tariff, you can still support the project [Octopus Energy (referral link)](https://share.octopusenergy.de/glass-raven-58) .
+If you need a gnatural gas tariff or prefer a classic electricity tariff, you can still support the project [Octopus Energy (referral link)](https://share.octopusenergy.de/glass-raven-58) .
 You receive a bonus (the offer varies between 50 and 120 euros) for yourself and also for the project.
 Octopus has the advantage that the contracts usually only have a monthly term.
 They are ideal, for example, for pausing a tariff based on stock exchange prices.
+Users from Austria support us by using [aWATTar Austria (referral link)]([https://invite.tibber.com/ojgfbx2e](https://www.awattar.at/services/offers/promotecustomers) referral action and enter 3KEHMQN2F as code.

 ## Disclaimer
 Please note the terms of use at https://github.com/christian1980nrw/Spotmarket-Switcher/blob/main/License.md